pr0khorovmaksim/CloudDefender_V1_VIPER/README.md

 * Enter the folder name and click on "Share".
 <img width="200" alt="Folder" src="https://user-images.githubusercontent.com/39344407/92372742-0be6e300-f106-11ea-9646-7763df5ecfe6.png">

-**When you long press on the folder, you will see the following pop-up window:**
+**When you long press on the file, you will see the following pop-up window:**

 <img width="200" alt="Folder" src="https://user-images.githubusercontent.com/39344407/92373770-806e5180-f107-11ea-9a5f-dbfa7824548d.png">